 The good: There are situations where having one verified bank account tied to multiple users is completely valid.
 For example, if a couple shares a bank account, and both create accounts on a platform, it is likely they will connect the same bank account.
 And there you have it, two users with the same bank account; everything is completely kosher.

-Partners can use this fingerprinting in a few different ways.
-For example, a partner may develop an internal process that uses fingerprints across multiple accounts along with the frequency of transactions to help determine and identify bad actors.
+Customers can use this fingerprinting in a few different ways.
+For example, a customer may develop an internal process that uses fingerprints across multiple accounts along with the frequency of transactions to help determine and identify bad actors.
 Others might use fingerprinting to help detect and, in turn, deactivate any account as a precaution if it is identified as having the same fingerprint.

-With this new feature, we’re empowering our partners to take a positive step towards better ACH fraud detection.
+With this new feature, we’re empowering our customers to take a positive step towards better ACH fraud detection.

 We'll help you design your ideal payments experience.
 We’ve sent you a message to kick off the conversation with our team.
 Please check your inbox.
 There was an error and the form was not submitted.